How to unclog a toilet without a plunger

 How to unclog a toilet with a drain snake

-If adding hot water, dish soap and so on to the toilet bowl isn’t clearing the clog, then a tool is needed – a toilet snake.
-While you might not have one to hand now, and need to use the above methods instead, it’s definitely worth investing in for easier toilet unclogging in future.
+If adding hot water, dish soap and so on to the toilet bowl isn’t clearing the clog, then a tool is needed – a plumber’s snake.
+While you might not have one to hand now, and need to use the above methods instead, it’s definitely worth knowing how to use a drain snake and investing in one for easier toilet unclogging in future.
 We like the Ridgid model K-3 toilet auger from Amazon because it has a vinyl guard to protect the porcelain at the throat of the bowl.
 If the clog is deep, a toilet snake is a great solution.

 ‘If you’re tempted to unwind a metal hanger and use it in the same way, my advice is don’t because this could scratch the porcelain,’ says Lucy Searle.